 You must test your code.
 It is divided into two use cases:

 Your code is a new feature with no effect on old AlgoMarkers or minor effect.
 Minor means have no effect on model scoring/performance.
 For example, new imputation method that can be used in new models, have no effect on old models that use different imputation method.
 It’s enough to document the usage in confluence with a test case and push the new feature.
+In the code documentation and in the confluence, you MUST specify the new feature are “Experimental”/Not fully tested.

 If a change can break old models